-Depending on how the thermostat fails and where your heater core sits with respect to your thermostat, your heater core may go cold when your thermostat fails.
+Depending on how the thermostat fails and where the heater core sits with respect to the thermostat, the heater core may get cold when the thermostat fails.
 This is because the heater core only has access to ambient temperature coolant and has been cut off from the hot coolant in the block.

 If the thermostat fails while open, it may take an unusually long time for the cabin to heat up.
 You may also notice the heat from the vents fluctuate, going from hot to cold to hot again without touching the HVAC temperature settings.

-These symptoms may also be experienced if there is an air pocket in the heater core.
+These symptoms may also occur if there is an air pocket in the heater core.

 5) Blown Radiator Hose